nicolaei/master/docs/thesis/source/05_further_work.md

-Assuming that access points rarely or never move, and new ones are rather rarely introduced this persistent connection can be used to check if any access points has been removed from the area [^mobile-aps].
+Assuming that access points rarely or never move, and new ones are rather rarely introduced this persistent connection can be used to check if any access points has been removed from the area.

 This approach might be useful in cases where a centralized or decentralized system is in charge of channel allocation, rather than the single access point.